Best Things to do in Kotor Montenegro with Kids

 TIPS FOR VISITING MONTENEGRO

-OR READ ABOUT OTHER PLACE IN MONTENEGRO WE VISITED:
+OR READ ABOUT OTHER PLACES IN MONTENEGRO WE VISITED:

 TIVAT – BUDVA – LAKE SKADAR – NIKSIC – TARA CANYON – DURMITOR NATIONAL PARK – ZABLJAK

 We stayed in Tivat and visited Kotor as a day trip.
-Kotor makes a Family day trip in Montenegro, as is a small town, one day is long enough to explore.
+Kotor makes a fun family day trip in Montenegro, as is a small town, one day is long enough to explore, however, you could easily spend longer.

 We chose to stay for 3 (although 4/5 would have been better) nights in Tivat as it was closer to the airport, cutting down travel time on our first day.
 Limiting travel time is a win when travelling with kids.
 Personally, I loved Tivat and am glad we stayed there.
-However, you could choose Kotor as your base and take day trips to other places.
+However, you could choose to have 4-5 days with Kotor as your base and take day trips to other places.

 As I mentioned, we stayed in Tivat and took a day trip to Kotor.
 Even though it’s only a short drive, traffic gets very busy.
-Also, in the afternoons cruise ships arrive bringing lots of crowds.
-One of the best tips for families in Kotor is to get out early.
-The streets were quiet and my son could run about freely!
+Also, in the afternoons, cruise ships arrive, bringing lots of crowds.
+One of the best tips for families visiting Kotor is to get out early.
+The streets were quiet, and my son could run about freely!

 If you’re staying in Kotor, I would still recommend getting out early!